darinz/PSL/08_decision_trees/04_boosting.md

 - **Risk:** May lead to overfitting and increased variance

 **Option 2: ?????**
-- This option is left as a question mark, hinting at an alternative approach
+- What are other options and alternative approach available?
-- Suggests there might be a different strategy beyond simply increasing complexity
+- There might be a different strategy beyond simply increasing complexity

 ## Boosting question